-The contractions keep getting stronger over time, making it difficult for you even to walk or talk.
+The contractions keep getting stronger over time, making it difficult for you to walk or talk.

 They are painful but do not get stronger over time.
 They reduce if you take a walk or change position.

-For a singleton pregnancy, almost 90% of pregnencies reach the 37th week of pregnancy.
+For a singleton pregnancy, almost 90% of pregnancies reach the 37th week of pregnancy and experience labor signs at 37 weeks or later.
 However, some expecting moms often experience early contractions and go into labor before the 37th week.
 This is known as preterm labor.
-If you experience any of the signs and symptoms mentioned in the article before the 37th week, immediately call up or visit your gynecologist.
+Immediately call or visit your gynecologist if you experience any signs and symptoms mentioned in the article before the 37th week.

-Labor pains and childbirth might sound a bit scary to a few, but your body has been preparing for it for the last nine months.
-So it is time to relax and be stress-free now, and time to bring a new life into this world.
+Labor pains and childbirth might sound scary to a few, but your body has been preparing for it for the last nine months.
+So, it is time to relax, be stress-free, and bring a new life into this world.
 You got it, mamma!